sharontherese/latin-mass-funeral/content/commentaries/index.md

 # About

-Below are classic Biblical commentaries on the _propers_ of the wedding Mass.
-Because of their length, only a portion of the commentaries for the Epistle and the Gospel are included.
+Below are classic Biblical commentaries on some of the Scriptural parts of the Rite of Baptism.

 The two commentaries I pull from are Haydock [^1] and St. Thomas Aquinas' Catena Aurea [^2].
 For more commentaries, visit Sermonry [^3] and Psallam Domino [^4].